SYNNEX (NYSE:SNX) Releases Q3 2021 Earnings Guidance

 The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Friday, July 16th will be issued a $0.20 dividend.
+Investors of record on Friday, July 16th will be paid a $0.20 dividend.
 The ex-dividend date is Thursday, July 15th.
-This represents a $0.80 annualized dividend and a yield of 0.66%.
-SYNNEX’s dividend payout ratio (DPR) is presently 5.85%.
+This represents a $0.80 annualized dividend and a dividend yield of 0.66%.
+SYNNEX’s dividend payout ratio is presently 5.85%.

-In other SYNNEX news, insider Peter Larocque sold 2,041 shares of the business’s stock in a transaction on Wednesday, March 31st.
-The stock was sold at an average price of $115.00, for a total value of $234,715.00.
-Following the completion of the transaction, the insider now directly owns 47,207 shares in the company, valued at approximately $5,428,805.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Kevin M. Murai sold 10,000 shares of the business’s stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $119.04, for a total value of $1,190,400.00.
-Following the completion of the transaction, the director now owns 8,802 shares of the company’s stock, valued at $1,047,790.08.
+In related news, Director Ann F. Vezina sold 2,196 shares of the stock in a transaction that occurred on Wednesday, June 30th.
+The stock was sold at an average price of $121.70, for a total value of $267,253.20.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Kevin M. Murai sold 4,275 shares of the firm’s stock in a transaction dated Tuesday, May 11th.
+The stock was sold at an average price of $118.88, for a total value of $508,212.00.
+Following the sale, the director now directly owns 9,402 shares of the company’s stock, valued at $1,117,709.76.
 The disclosure for this sale can be found here.
-Insiders sold a total of 45,601 shares of company stock valued at $5,511,852 over the last quarter.
-3.00% of the stock is currently owned by insiders.
+In the last three months, insiders sold 40,683 shares of company stock valued at $4,953,684.
+3.00% of the stock is owned by insiders.

 About SYNNEX